EGR314-Team204/Team-204-EGR-314/index.md

 When Eddie was finished, Nick went through and ranked each pile depending on how prevalent, necessary or required it was.
 Needless to say, project requirements and safety of the user/maker were among the highest ranked.

-After we had finished this process, we each generated our own concepts.
-Richie made a weather system helmet, Eddie thought of an irrigation system, and Nick created a reptile habitat monitoring system.
+After we had finished this process, we generated a couple concepts.
+Including a weather system helmet, an automated irrigation system and a reptile habitat monitoring system.
 Through a few hours of discussion, we decided to go with the reptile habitat, as it seemed to be the most feasible of the ideas generated for us to work on.

 * [Link to Ideation Page](/Ideation)